 While volunteer positions may be unpaid, they still serve as an excellent means of showing off your skills.

 Describe any volunteer work using the same action words as you'd use for paid work.
 Showcase accomplishments (e.g., "Raised twice as much money in the school's silent auction as the previous year" or "Balanced the school's PTA budget, tracking thousands of dollars in expenditures and donations") with the same direct language as you use in bullets describing past positions.

 Don’t pull your punches just because the work is unpaid.
 Look for chances to describe your work with action words that show your impact on the project and the mission.

 Look at Older Jobs

 Have some of your oldest positions fallen off your resume as you've updated it?
 Now that you're redoing it as a non-chronological version, you may find that some of that experience that felt dated can be phrased in a relevant way.

-Include Freelance Work
+Add Freelance Work

 For some stay-at-home moms, being at home with the kids meant a break in full-time, salaried work, but did not mean a break in paid work.
-If you've worked on a contract, temp, or freelance basis, that's absolutely relevant information, and should be included on your resume.
+If you've worked on a contract, temp, or freelance basis, that's absolutely relevant information, and it should be included on your resume.

-Should You Include Your SAHM Experience?
+Including Your SAHM Experience?

 This is a divisive question: some parents and human resources professionals argue that there is no reason not to include this experience on your resume.
-That being said, most hiring managers recommend against including stay-at-home mom experience on your resume as a job title.
+That being said, most hiring managers recommend against including stay-at-home parenting experience on your resume as a job title.